vijayvishnuB/Multiple-EC2-by-Terraform/README.md

 ![5](https://user-images.githubusercontent.com/83658514/219050544-a34394dd-21ef-4c76-bf46-ae8143278712.png)
 These are the screenshots of my deployed details by using "terraform apply" command
 # It will load and deploy the details
-# We can view whether the instance created or not
+# We can view whether the instance created or not using the following
-by the command terraform show
+   terraform show

 # Open AWS console
 Then the EC2 instance were created